National Museum of Natural History, Uruguay: Collections and operation

-The herbology collection at the museum totals around 80,000 specimens.
+The botanical collection at the museum totals around 80,000 specimens.
 The museum also has thousands of mammals, birds, fish, molluscs, arachnids and others, and the museum itself (separate and apart from the National Library) holds over 250,000 volumes.

-The first two exhibitions opened when the museum moved to the former Miguelete Prison were one about the evolution of dinosaurs in what is now Uruguay, and one about the present-day ecology of Uruguay.
+The first two exhibitions opened when the museum moved to the former Miguelete Prison were on prehistoric life in what is now Uruguay, and the present-day ecology of Uruguay.

-In 2008, a skull held at the museum since the 1980s was identified as the holotype of a previously unknown species, which was named Josephoartigasia monesi in honour of former director of the museum, paleontologist Álvaro Mones, in recognition of his work on prehistoric rodents (the genus Josephoartigasia is named for Uruguayan national hero José Gervasio Artigas).
+In 2008, a skull held at the museum since the 1980s was designated the holotype of a new species of rodent, named Josephoartigasia monesi in honour of former director of the museum, paleontologist Álvaro Mones, in recognition of his work on prehistoric rodents (the genus Josephoartigasia is named for Uruguayan national hero José Gervasio Artigas).
 Josephoartigasia monesi is the largest known species of rodent, estimated to have weighed up to 1,000 kg.
 It lived between 2 and 4 million years ago.

 The Annals of the museum were first published in 1894 under Arechavaleta.
 The museum has also published its Botanical Communications since 1942, Zoological Communications since 1943, Anthropological Communications since 1956 and Paleontological Communications since 1970.
 The Extra Publications have been published occasionally since 1933.
 Between 1973 and 1985 the museum also published the Bulletin of the National Museum of Natural History free of charge for schools.